-The Department of Homeland Security will begin a new process to provide Ukrainian citizens who have fled the country since the war began will start Monday.
+The Department of Homeland Security will begin a new process to provide citizens who have fled Ukraine since the war began will start Monday.

 Rather than going through the southern border and applying for asylum, Ukrainians will apply to be paroled through a new online process called, ‘Uniting for Ukraine.’

 Humanitarian parole would allow people who would not normally be allowed into the U.S. to temporarily live in the country, according to U.S. Citizen and Immigration Services.

 The U.S. Administration plans to allow 100,000 Ukrainians in total, and there are requirements to qualify:

 - Applicants must be Ukrainian residents since February 11

 - They must have a sponsor in the U.S.